 If you’ve never worked with rhubarb before, it kind of looks like red celery.

-Other then slicing the rhubarb, the rest of the jam pretty much just cooks itself!
-You just toss all the berries and rhubarb in a pan, cover and simmer until they are soft.
+Other than slicing the rhubarb, the rest of the jam pretty much just cooks itself!
+You just toss all the berries and rhubarb in a pan, cover, and simmer until they are soft.
 Easy peasy!